 Easy ways to incorporate whole foods into your diet include snacking on an apple or banana mixed with organic Greek yogurt instead of your daily pack of crisps, as well as always ensuring that your meals have a balance of greens, meat and vegetable starch.

-Another advantage of eating real food is that you get to eat a higher volume of food and feel fuller for longer as compared to nutrient-empty, hyper-palatable processed foods.
+Another advantage of eating real food is that you get to eat a higher volume of food and feel fuller for longer as compared to nutrient-empty, hyper-palatable processed foods – not to mention it naturally boosts your immune system.

 2. Drink a gallon of water a day